Boutique appeal in the heart of Chinatown: A review of Hotel 50 Bowery, New York City

-We’re in Chinatown, one of the best neighbourhoods for food in the city.
+We’re in Chinatown, one of the best neighborhoods for food in the city.
 So even though the lacks a full-service restaurant (the lobby-level Rice & Gold closed several years ago), dining options galore await just steps away.

 The hotel also makes up for its lack of a real dining venue in several ways.
 First, it has a trendy rooftop bar called The Crown featuring both indoor and outdoor seating with sweeping Manhattan views, elevated cocktails (read: pricey) and small bites.

 In addition, Hotel 50 Bowery partners with a local diner for American breakfast options delivered directly to the lobby.
-Alternatively, you can have dim sum and other Chinese dishes delivered from Jing Fong, a Manhattan Chinatown institution — and one of my personal favourites.
+Alternatively, you can have dim sum and other Chinese dishes delivered from Jing Fong, a Manhattan Chinatown institution — and one of my personal favorites.